 All I can see through my tiny binoculars is a big white blob.
 We’ve been bouncing along in the rhino (a custom-built open-top vehicle used for driving across the tundra during a polar bear walking safari) for about an hour searching for polar bears.
-The moment has arrived.
-We have found our polar bear.
+The moment has arrived to walk with polar bears.
+Yes, we have found our polar bear.
 And he is napping peacefully on a patch of grass next to the beach.

 “Are we going over there?”
 I ask, seeing that some of the people in our group are gathering up their gear.

 I can hardly believe we are going to walk straight toward a polar bear.
 On purpose.
 Only crazy people do that, right?
 Well, not here.
 Churchill Wild has been doing polar bear walking safaris for years and has never had an incident.
 Their bear guides are highly knowledgeable about bear behavior and safety, and have many years of experience guiding tourists in bear territory (both grizzly and polar bear).
 They also carry a few different bear deterrents which have only had to be used on a few counted occasions.
 And although they carry a gun as a last resort, they never have, and probably never will, shoot at a polar bear.

 I grab my gear and join the group.
 Our tour guide Andy, starts instructing us on how we should behave while we approach the bear.
 We’ll walk slowly forward at angles to the bear, never directly at it.
 We should all walk in a single file line behind him, but be sure to keep him between us and the bear so it doesn’t see a bunch of people approaching, just one dot.
 We will stop along the way to assess the bear’s behavior to make sure he is a friendly one and is not disturbed by our presence.
 Younger male bears can sometimes be a bit unpredictable.
 This bear seems older and wiser.
 Let’s go.